 But.
 But.
 There is always a lingering ‘what if’.
 What if I had stayed in London, would I be really successful?
 Would I have climbed the corporate ladder?
 Would I be an expert in my chosen field?
 Would I have built something to be proud of?

 My closest childhood friends have done this.
 They are in the upper echelons of their companies.
 One constantly wins awards for her role in the hospitality industry; one is so high up in a bank that I’m beginning to suspect she’s part of the Swedish mafia, one’s a pharmacist, another an Ofsted Inspector (she assesses and ranks government schools in the UK).

 Their success is validated as they rise through the ranks.
 But I don’t have any rank.
 I don’t have an external corporate entity against which to measure my success.

 What I have created must speak for itself, and I must constantly reconcile my desire to be nomadic with my desire to put down roots and build something.
 But what I am building has no roots, it goes where I go, it lives and breathes with me, and so from the outside appears intangible.
 But look again, because it is there.

 The article continues below.

 And so when someone implies that I put my career on hold to be an expat wife, I bristle, even though on the face of it that’s exactly what I have done.

 My success may not be measurable in terms of promotions and job titles, but the success I have enjoyed has come off the back of hard work, risk-taking and persevering in the face of language barriers and cultural differences.

-At the end of the day I am proud of the fact that with two kids in tow, I can pick up, move on, create a life from scratch, and continue to grow my business wherever we may land, and that I have no fear of doing so.
+At the end of the day I am proud of the fact that with three kids in tow, I can pick up, move on, create a life from scratch, and continue to grow my business wherever we may land, and that I have no fear of doing so.
 My career isn’t dead, it’s just living outside the box.

 Anyway, I wouldn’t trade trekking along the Great Wall of China, or sleeping under the stars on a lumpy mattress in the desert, for anything in the world.